joyceannie/AIPostGenerator/README.md

 # AI Post Generator

-This is an app to generate viral LinkedIn posts on thought leadership.
+This is an application to generate viral LinkedIn posts on thought leadership.
 The app takes the form input to create a prompt, and generates the post.
 The post is generated using [openAI](https://openai.com/api/).
-Few shot learning is used to generate the post.
-In order to provide the examples for few shot learning, data is collected from viral LinkedIn posts from top entrepreneurial voices.
-A better approach is to finetune a model to generate the post so that you get more relevant content.
+Initially, the post was created using zero shot learning.
+Then, few shot learning was tried.
+In order to provide the examples for few shot learning, data is collected from viral LinkedIn posts from top entrepreneurial voice  Justin Welsh.
+Later on, a finetuned a model was tried.
+The final version is using a finetuned model.
 The application is deployed using [Vercel AI SDK](https://sdk.vercel.ai/docs).

 ![alt text][logo]